 Best CDN in 2022 – A Comprehensive Guide for Content Delivery

 You could try to remedy the problem by stripping out all the graphics and making your site look dull and outdated, or you could address the real problem: your server is physically located far away from your customers.
-Without a content delivery network, the trip is just too long for your site to load quickly.
+Without a global content delivery network, the trip is just too long for your site load balancing.
 Just imagine if regular social media sites with millions of users would ever function without this service.

-That’s why we’ve compiled this list of the best CDN services today.
+That’s why we’ve compiled this list of the best CDN providers today.
 After putting them up against our rigorous criteria, we came up with the top picks you can safely rely on in 2022.
 Don’t sacrifice a single dancing hippo GIF if you don’t have to!